theriley106/Headspace-Bandwidth-Reducer/README.md

 ## Summary

 The average size of the audio downloaded from the Headspace app is <b>10.16MB</b>.
 Based on the fundamental purpose of a guided meditation app, a majority of these audio files contain long durations of complete silence.
-Analyzing <b>1607</b> audio files, we can see that an average of <b>43.77%</b> of each HeadSpace Audio file is complete silence (defined as -50 decibals).
+Analyzing <b>1607</b> audio files, we can see that an average of <b>43.77%</b> of each Headspace guided meditation session is complete silence (defined as -50 decibals).

 By replacing these periods of extended silence with a client-side process indicating a *pause* in audio, Headspace can **reduce server-side bandwidth usage by more than 40%**.
-Based on the tools created in this project, we can programatically seperate audio files based on silence duration, as well as communicate these silence durations to the Headspace using a Flask-Based REST API.
+Based on the tools created in this project, we can programatically seperate audio files based on silence duration, as well as communicate these silence durations to the Headspace app using a Flask-Based REST API.

 [![N|Solid](static/AudioExample3.png)](#)
 <p align="center">File: <b>basics_s1/3.mp3</b> | Initial Length: <b>270.40s</b> | Trimmed Length: <b>128.95s</b> | Total Silence: <b>141.45s</b> or <b>52.31%</b></p>